Sign in Create account

 Cast off.

-Sleeves, cuffs and hands for Little Red Riding Hood (make 2)
+Sleeves, Cuffs and Hands for Little Red Riding Hood (make 2)

-Beg at shoulder using the thumb method and H, cast on 10 sts.
+Begin at shoulder using the thumb method and H, cast on 10 sts.

 Row 1 (WS): Purl.